 This factsheet is about bowel (colon) cancer

 Throughout our lives, the lining of the bowel constantly renews itself.
 This lining contains many millions of tiny cells, which grow, serve their purpose and then new cells take their place.
 Each one of these millions of cells contains genes that give instructions to the cell on how to behave.
 When genes behave in a faulty manner, this can cause the cells to grow too quickly, which eventually leads to the formation of a growth that is known as a polyp.
 This can be the first step on the road towards cancer.
-Read the Guts UK Polyps in the bowel leaflet for more information on polyps.

 Causes of bowel cancer

+We believe that all malignancies of the bowel probably start off as benign (non-cancerous) polyps.
+A polyp starts as a tiny bump of cells on the inside of the bowel.
+Some polyps remain very small throughout their lives while others slowly grow larger.
+At this stage, the lump is still benign.
 In some polyps, the instructions that the genes give the cell on how to grow become increasingly disordered.
-When this happens, the cells grow so quickly and in such a strange way that they grow not just on the lining of the bowel but start to extend through the wall of the bowel.
+When this happens, the cells grow so quickly and in such a strange way that they grow not just on the bowel lining, but start to extend through the bowel wall.
 The polyp is no longer benign but has become malignant (cancer).

-Most polyps remain benign throughout life but about one in ten will turn into a cancer.
+Most polyps remain benign throughout life but about 1 in 10 will turn into a cancer.
 Broadly speaking, the larger a polyp, the more likely it is to become cancerous.